Questions & Answers

 Q: What Could I Gain From Therapy?

-A: Everyone’s therapy is different because we all have different experiences to process and goals we’re working toward.
+A: Generally, people come to therapy because they’re having a hard time in some way and they want to feel better.
+Everyone’s therapy is different because we all have different experiences to process and goals we’re working toward.
 Some potential outcomes of engaging in therapy are:

 • Decreasing Feelings of Stress, Overwhelm, Anxiety, and Depression